Gemstone5-rx/alx-system_engineering-devops/0x09-web_infrastructure_design/simple_web_stack.md

 ---
 - **Single Point of Failure (SPOF):** Since all components are hosted on a single server, if the server fails, the entire website goes down.
 To mitigate this, redundancy measures like backup servers and load balancers should be considered.

--**Downtime during Maintenance:** When updates or maintenance are needed, the web server might need to be restarted, resulting in downtime for users.
+- **Downtime during Maintenance:** When updates or maintenance are needed, the web server might need to be restarted, resulting in downtime for users.
 Load balancers and multiple servers in a cluster can help achieve zero-downtime deployments.

--**Limited Scalability:** This infrastructure might struggle to handle high traffic loads because all services are hosted on a single server.
+- **Limited Scalability:** This infrastructure might struggle to handle high traffic loads because all services are hosted on a single server.
 Scaling would require adding more servers, load balancing, and optimizing the architecture.